by Merritt Clifton

 If you see a “rock” in the road that looks larger than rocks in roads usually are, or seems to move even just slightly, think “turtle.”

-Turtles tend to try to look more like rocks when perceiving danger, by pulling in their heads and legs to hide inside their shells.
+Turtles tend to try to look more like rocks when they perceive danger, by pulling in their heads and legs to hide inside their shells.
 As most drivers try to avoid hitting rocks, this would seem to be a good survival strategy.
 However, research by Western Carolina University psychology professor Hal Herzog and Clemson University student Nathan Weaver indicates that about one driver in 50 hits turtles deliberately.

 Small wonder, therefore, that roadkills appear to be among the major reasons for drastic declines in turtle populations throughout the U.S.